jsonperl/heroku_backups/README.markdown

 * Restore your production database to your development machine

 ### Installation
-Place in your gemfile:
+Place in your Gemfile:

-    gem install heroku_backups
+    gem 'heroku_backups'

 Place a file name amazon_s3.yml in your config folder: